 Kay wrote in the report that for those leases that are expiring before the loan maturity, there might be a structural loan feature to mitigate the increased credit risk.

-For example, it might include cash management or spring lockbox arrangement when the tenant fails to give renewal notice by a set date before the lease expiration.
+For example, it might include cash management or a spring lockbox arrangement when the tenant fails to give renewal notice by a set date before the lease expiration.

 CMBS market 2021 outlook